If you’re looking for information about IB Remarks (as opposed to resitting exams), you can find more information here.

 Posted by Elite IB Tutors on Friday, 14 July 2017

 Candidates must be registered through an IB World School – this is vital!
-The school you have previously sat your exams with is the most obvious choice, but if you have moved or found yourself otherwise unable to retake through your school, it is your responsibility to find a school who will let you resit through them.
-Elite IB can provide all the tuition for your resit, but we cannot submit your exams, register you as a candidate, or supervise your IA or other non-examined work.
-You should make speaking with your school’s IB Coordinator a matter of top priority if you decide to resit- schools do not have an obligation to offer you the opportunity to resit through them, and so it can prove difficult to find a school willing to provide you with this chance, particularly if your current school are not happy or able to do so.
+The school you have previously sat your exams with is the most obvious choice, but if you have moved or found yourself otherwise unable to retake through your school, it is your responsibility to find a school who will let you sit your retake exams through them.
+Elite IB can provide all the tuition for your IB retake, but we cannot submit your exams, register you as a candidate, or supervise your IA or other non-examined work.
+You should make speaking with your school’s IB Coordinator a matter of top priority if you decide to retake- schools do not have an obligation to offer you the opportunity to retake through them, and so it can prove difficult to find a school willing to provide you with this chance, particularly if your current school are not happy or able to do so.

-Do I retake just my exams, or do I have options to retake my IAs too?
+Do I retake just my exams, or can I redo my IAs too?

 Working out how to handle your Internal Assessments when you’re resitting the IB can be one of the most challenging things to deal with.
 In our new #IBResits FAQ video, Bella has all the answers you need! #IBResources #InternationalBaccalaureate

 Posted by Elite IB Tutors on Friday, 28 July 2017